amgfernandes/Behavior-analysis/README.md

 I tried Clustering (see folder Clustering) but that approach did not lead to meaningful conclusions.

-Based on these results I decided to use a modeling approach that is based on two famous models for decision-making: Averaging and WTA.
+Based on these results I decided to use a modeling approach that is based on two famous models for decision-making: Averaging and Winner-take-all.
 See folder WTA_vs_Averaging_modeling

 This approach was successful and allowed making predictions for the behavioral outcome when animals are confronted with two competing stimuli (in this case two aversive stimuli, looming)